rtasalem/busgres/README.md

 [Busgres](https://www.npmjs.com/package/busgres) is a Node.js package that will receive a message from an Azure Service Bus queue or topic and save it into a PostgreSQL database.
 It abstracts the [`@azure/service-bus`](https://www.npmjs.com/package/@azure/service-bus) and [`pg` (node-postgres)](https://www.npmjs.com/package/pg) packages for Service Bus and Postgres integration.

+## Note

+For the best experience, use only Busgres `v5.0.3` and above.

 ## Installation

 This package can be installed using NPM: